abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 </div>

 <div class="alert alert-info" markdown="1">
 **Note:** `kubectl set image` obviously won't update your local manifest file with whatever the current version of the Deployment looks like.
-To dump the current version of the resource as YAML, we can do:
+To dump the current version of a resource as YAML, we can do:

 ```console
 $ kubectl get deployment/captioned-images-web -o=yaml